Constellation-Labs/documentation-hub/validate/automated/install/nodectlInstallCongrats.md

 ### Node Details

-nodectl will now display the details about the Node and the Hypergraph or Metagraph your Node is setup to handle.
+nodectl will now display the details about the Node and the Hypergraph or metagraph your Node is setup to handle.
 <MacWindow>
-  HyperGraph/Metagraph .......................... hypergraph<br />
+  HyperGraph/metagraph .......................... hypergraph<br />
   Environment ................................... mainnet<br />
   P12 Location .................................. /home/nodeadmin/tessellation<br />
   P12 Name ...................................... nodeadmin-node.p12<br />